vyomasystems-lab/challenges-PavanDheeraj/README_level3_design.md

 ```
 ## Test Scenario **(Important)**
 clk signal is not mentioned in the test inputs section
-1. - Test Inputs: dut.push.value=1 and dut.pop.value=1 are given for alternate clock cycles with push aseerted first
+1. - Test Inputs: dut.push.value=1 and dut.pop.value=1 are given for alternate clock cycles with push asserted first
    - Expected Output: top_of_stack=0( after pop operation)
    - Observed Output in the DUT dut.top_of_stack.value=2

    Output mismatches for the above inputs proving that there is a design bug

 2. - Test Inputs: dut.rst_n.value = 0, dut.rst_n.value = 1
    - Expected Output: empty=1
    - Observed output: dut.empty.value=0

    Output mismatches for the above inputs proving that there is a design bug

 ## Design Bug